Nesolagus

 Most students have at least one trusted adult, but rule enforcement varies widely "depending on the adult."

-This data isn't just numbers—it's a roadmap for how we can better serve our students.
 The conversational approach gave us insights we never would have gotten from a traditional survey.
-We now have actionable direction for our January professional development session.
+We now have actionable direction for professional development and student support.

 Impact & Next Steps